mszegedy/plea/story/ch-1.md

 "That's _not_ what I mean.
 Let me finish my fucking sentences.
 So like, when I was a kid, I… ever since I was a kid, I've always thought, maybe I deserve it, y'know?
 Call it adaptive or maladaptive or whatever, but I always thought about people I've read about in _way_ worse situations than me, who survived longer than I would have.
 I felt like a total loser."

-Artemis stayed silent and hung onto every word.
+Artemis stayed silent and patient.
 This was exactly the kind of progress she was hoping to make.

 "And then like, after I met you guys, I got to meet actual people like that!
 Actual people who had way more to deal with than me, and were doing better at it… and then some of them died _anyway._"